Roger-luo/halfinteger/halfinteger/source/slide/yao.md

 ![IBM](/media/IBM-CES.jpeg){: style="border: 0; box-shadow: none" height=200}

 **Source: © By Nick Summers, engadget / Google AI lab**{: style="font-size: 16px;"}

 ---
+note: "In near term future, the resources of quantum computing will still be limited, like the early stage, classical algorithm was designed on papers.
+We have to design new quantum algorithms and explore when quantum computers is better with classical simulation.
+However, simulating quantum computing on classical devices is hard due to its quantum nature.
+There are a lot of optimized classical algorithms for simulating a small set of quantum circuits efficiently.
+Moreover, in the future, researchers may want to immigrate their classical simulated algorithms directly to quantum devices.
+However, we also hope researchers can focus on their own algorithms rather than backend details.
+Therefore, we need a framework that is highly extensible but easy to use.
+And here comes the Yao framework."
+...

+## What is 幺？

+幺(Yao) is a **Extensible**, **Efficient** framework for quantum algorithm design.

+---
+note: "Let's explore the quantum computing with a few demos with Yao."
+...

+## What can 幺 do?

+---
 note: "I will now introduce some basics about quantum computing"